jdittrich/userNeedResearchBook/text/allURBook.md

 <div class="example">

-I had a group with more than ten points regarding »Collegues and Friends«.
+I had a group with more than ten points regarding »Colleagues and Friends«.
 This title was rather general and thus not very useful for design.
 I created two subgroups which were more meaningful.

 \
 Before:

-- Collegues, Friends etc.
+- Colleagues, Friends etc.
 	-   A friend told her that concrete is visualized dashed
 	-   Puts sketches on the wall: Others will see it and talk with me.
 	-   Which design do we take?
 Talks with fellow designer